bhoung/trueskill-in-r/README.md

 ============================================================

 Package: trueskill <br>
-Title: Implementation the Bayesian TrueSkill algorithm <br>
+Title: An implementation of the TrueSkill algorithm in R <br>

 Description: